 The Silicon Valley-based organization was founded in 2001, and remains an authority in cellular signal-boosting technology.
 Fortune 100 and 500 companies ranging from Chrysler to Exxon Mobile, as well as universities like Duke and Stanford, and government entities such as the U.S. Military and State Department, have substantially benefited from SureCall signal boosters and related products.

 SignalBooster.com can install the Guardian3 QR public safety band and the Force5 2.0 4G LTE cell phone signal-boosting systems side by side to ensure those using wireless devices - both emergency two-way radios and regular smart cell phones, can communicate without disruption from inside the building.
 Our aim is to guarantee wall-to-wall signal strength for first responders and the public.
 Therefore, our certified installers go out of their way to meet all local, state, and federal requirements throughout the installation process.
 They make sure each signal booster has received the certifications required by the local fire department, building management, and all other relevant authorities.

 Interested in learning more about enhancing your public safety radio and cellular signals?
 We will gladly help you equip your building with the most up-to-date, top-tech signal-boosting solutions available on the market.
-SignalBooster.com can install SureCall's public safety band signal boosting system and their 4G LTE cell phone signal boosting system side by side to make sure both emergency two-way radios and regular smart cell phones can communicate throughout the structure.
+SignalBooster.com can install public safety band signal boosting system and their cell phone signal boosting system side by side to make sure both emergency two-way radios and regular smart cell phones can communicate throughout the structure.
+Please note that there should be 50 ft. of separation between both type system's indoor antennas.
 Don't hesitate to reach out to us to get started, or for more information.

 Share this post